UP polls: Akhilesh Yadav only cares for 'one community, one caste', says Shah | Politics

 Shah said opposition parties kept article 370 for over seven decades but BJP withdrew it.

+''Six rounds of polling have diminished all hopes of victory for the SP and the BSP and state is headed towards bringing BJP to power again with over 300 seats,'' Shah said.

+Shah said the SP chief is ''bothered about development of people belonging to a specific community and caste whereas the BJP has worked for all''. ''Bring the BJP that works for the poor to power again and we will make UP the number one state in the country,'' he added.

-Ghazipur will go to polls during the last phase of ongoing UP polls on March 7.
+The home minister said the country has strengthened it's defence under PM Narendra Modi and no one cannot dare to attack the nation.
+Ghazipur will go to polls during the last phase of ongoing UP elections on March 7.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)